 And mining the followers of influencers enables you to tap into people that already have an interest in your services and products, thus are more likely to engage with your content.
 This is best practice for businesses that are new to online marketing or if your social media strategy is not working.

-Use images as visual gateways
+Use images and videos as visual gateways

 Visual images are eye-catching and tend to get more clicks and shares than any other type of content.
 Although images are typically used in written content, they do not become the stand-out feature.